JuliaHazelwood/Azure-ValidateMigrateResources_NewSubscription/README.md

 The script writes to the following path: `C:\Users\$env:USERNAME\Documents\ValidateResourceMoves.txt` ensure that when running, the user has rights to this path for the output otherwise change to some other path.

+### Variables to update in PowerShell script

+In the PowerShell file located in this repo titled **Validate_AzResourceMoveToNewSubscription.ps1**, will need to update some of the variables in the file.
+Below is a list and the corresponding line number describing what needs to be updated before running the script:

+* `$ClientID` - Line 4 - this is the in the portal labeled **Application (client) ID** in Azure AD
+* `$client_Secret` - Line 5 - this is gathered from the portal upon creation of Service Principal, upon leaving the page you can no longer go back to this.
+If did not notate, simply create a new secret.
+* `$tenant_id` - Line 7 - this is the tenant ID of the Azure Active Directory associated with the subscription that the resources currently exist in.
+* `$SubscriptionID` - Line 26 - subscription ID of the source where resources currently exist
+* `$targetResourceGroup` - Line 75 - for this variable, update the guid for target subscription and resource group name.
+In my example, I am hardcoding the same target resource group simply to determine can the resources be moved.
+Of course, when actually going through with moving resources more than one target resource group would be used.